 1a.
 Impact: H-14; M-2; L-0; I-0; 1b.
 Performance Gap: H-8; M-8; L-0; I-0; 1c.
-Evidence: Y-16, N-0, I-0 Rationale:
+Evidence: Y-16, N-0, I-0

 - The Steering Committee agreed the measure affects a large number of patients and will have a high impact. - Patients overwhelmingly would prefer to not die in the ICU; it is distressing for the patient and the patient's family. - The Steering Committee noted that in some cases occurrence of this event is appropriate.
-The measure is useful for detecting variation in performance and identifying outliers when comparing similar practices with similar patient populations.
+The measure is useful for detecting variation in performance and identifying outliers when comparing similar practices with similar patient populations. - The measure is important because it addresses patient preferences and over-treatment at the end of life. - The measure also reflects disparities in access to care and the capacity of a local healthcare system to treat patients appropriately at the end of life.